AokiOfficial/Aoki/README.md

 To contribute, simply make a fork of this repository, make your changes, then make a pull request.
 There is a template ready for a standard PR.

 To work with the codebase, specifically this branch, make sure:
-- You do not edit `tsconfig.tson` to make whatever you want works.
+- You do not edit `tsconfig.json` to make whatever you want works.
 - You document the code wherever relevant; i.e. stuff that will be hard to look at without it, if you're making a PR.
 - You keep the overall structure intact and consistent.
 Sync with other files if there is already one (or some) of the same format.
 - You stay sane and happy.